The friction line between “lying” and “truth”, Oedipal conflict, and traumatic speaking and silence in Pat Barker’s Regeneration

 How to Cite

 Yebra, J. M. (2016).
 The friction line between “lying” and “truth”, Oedipal conflict, and traumatic speaking and silence in Pat Barker’s Regeneration.
-The Grove - Working Papers on English Studies, 23.
-Retrieved from https://revistaselectronicas.ujaen.es/index.php/grove/article/view/2802
+The Grove - Working Papers on English Studies, 23. https://revistaselectronicas.ujaen.es/index.php/grove/article/view/2802